C00kie-/squirrel.lu/decrypt-an-email-without-add-on.md

 # Quickfix: How to decrypt a mail without encryption add-on

-Thanks to Thunderbird his last move, encryption through Enigmail add-on suddently became impossible if you wanted to use well, an add-on to do it.
+Thanks to Thunderbird his last move, encryption through Enigmail add-on suddenly became impossible if you wanted to use well, an add-on to do it.

 First, download the email from the mailbox, in Thunderbird base it's an .eml file ([about .EML extension](https://fileinfo.com/extension/eml)) that is downloaded

-Then you need to install (hopely one) and run two tools:
+Then you need to install (hopefully one) and run two tools:

 first is [uudeview](http://www.fpx.de/fp/Software/UUDeview/)